 There are still some cutters around who were trained by Vogel and understand the importance of the caring way the crystals are quarried, handled, held, and charged.
-Some highly skilled gemcutters from Germany tried to copy Vogel’s design but, as many others have found, no matter how carefully they are copied, the power does not lie primarily in the way the crystals are cut.
+Some highly skilled gem cutters from Germany tried to copy Vogel’s process but, as many others have found, no matter how carefully the steps are copied, the power does not lie primarily in the way the crystals are cut.

 Over the years I have explored many possible ways to help people.
 When I work with someone now I use a combination of modalities and rarely use the crystals alone.
 But a few years ago I was glad I had one with me when my son Timmy developed an abcess following abdominal surgery.
 A blockage was keeping the wound from draining as it needed to.
 I held the crystal in my hand in the way I’d been taught, found a place where it naturally came to rest in the air above the incision, and held it there for healing.
 After a time, I heard Timmy release a deep breath and the wound began to drain.
 At another time, I was attending a conference when a woman who was experiencing great pain from tumors in her back asked for some help.
 I did not have my usual array of technologies with me, but I did have my Vogel crystal.
 It was possible to help her reduce her level of pain using the crystal.